LenaKuchko/word-counter/README.md

 ## Created by Olena Kuchko

 ### Description
-An app that allows user to create and store contact information such as contact's name, phone number and address.
-Also user can add groups to address book and link contacts to this groups.
-User also is able to clear whole address book or just delete particular contact.
+An app that allows user to know how many times particular word appears in the sentence, that user enter.

 ### Installation
 1. Download or clone the repository from https://github.com/LenaKuchko/address-book.git.